 East Cornwall · PL13

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Looe, that work is shaped by the place itself — Looe is a working fishing town and seaside resort split by the Looe River into East and West Looe, with one of Cornwall's largest fishing fleets and a substantial Conservation Area covering both halves, with a building stock that leans toward medieval and Georgian harbour cottages and Victorian guesthouses.
+On a Looe site, the brief always meets the place — Looe is a working fishing town and seaside resort split by the Looe River into East and West Looe, with one of Cornwall's largest fishing fleets and a substantial Conservation Area covering both halves, with a building stock that leans toward medieval and Georgian harbour cottages and modern coastal homes at Hannafore.

 - Conservation Area